ajaymathur/popular-package/readme.md

 $ popular-package <command>
 ```

-- `command` - (`internal | global`) Wheather to show stats for popularity in repo or globally on npm
+- `command` - (`internal | global`) Wheather to show stats for popularity in repository or globally on npm

 ### Commands

 #### `internal`

-Get the stats of package with dependency in other packages within repo.
+Get the stats of package with dependency in other packages within repository.

 #### `global`